nnearobot/financial-data-flask/README.md

 ## Developing mode
 For developing purpose we should install [Flask](https://flask.palletsprojects.com/en/2.2.x/), and also [pipenv](https://pipenv.pypa.io/en/latest/) for dependency managing.

+If no .env file is in the project root directory, please dublicate the env.sample file, rename it to .env, and specify the ALPHAVANTAGE_API_KEY parameter in it.

 Then from the application root directory run:
 ```
 ./dev_entrypoint.sh